Windows & Linux · Ubuntu Server Post-Install Systems Configuration

 systemctl list-units --type=service --state=running

-This is the terminal equivalent of opening the "Processes" tab in a Windows Taks Manager or Activity Monitor on a Mac.
+This is the terminal equivalent of opening the "Processes" tab in Windows Task Manager or Activity Monitor on a Mac.

 Phase 6 — Logging, Monitoring & Maintenance